Major and Minor Requirements

 HS 104b and LGLS 114a are usually offered in the Fall each year.

-- Epidemiology & Biostatistics: HSSP 100b - Introduction to Epidemiology, Biostatistics & Population Health, open to HSSP Juniors & Seniors, usually offered in fall and spring semesters, generally taken in Junior year or one of the DIS Study Abroad epidemiology courses - Epidemiology: Danish Case Studies or Epidemiology: Swedish Case Studies.
+- Epidemiology & Biostatistics: HSSP 100b - Introduction to Epidemiology, Biostatistics & Population Health, open to HSSP Juniors & Seniors, usually offered in two sections (section 1 for BS students and section 2 for BA students) during both fall and spring semesters.
+In rare cases, students may petition to substitute an epidemiology course taken through Study Abroad.
+Please see the Study Abroad liaison for details.

 Additional Core Courses for HSSP Majors

 - HSSP Capstone: HSSP 110a - Integrative Seminar on Health.

 Two sections offered in both fall and spring semesters, 110a is open to HSSP seniors.